UP | HOME

 Introduction

-1. MoveIt 2 is a massive package, with many features, but it is still under heavy development
+1. MoveIt 2 is a massive package, with many features, but it is still under development and is under-documented.

 2. To make our robot move, without using C++, we will need to do some detective work